Om Malik: Career

-Malik started out as a young writer in India, working with Delhi-based Newsmen Features, where he specialised in lifestyle features.
+After graduating, Malik had several journalism positions in New Delhi, including with VP Fun and Newsmen Features, where he specialized in lifestyle features.

+He moved to London and then spent time in Eastern Europe.
 He moved to New York City in 1993 to be a writer for India Abroad and then for Forbes.
-He was also a senior writer for Red Herring, focusing on the telecommunications sector, and later became a senior writer there.
+He was also a senior writer for Red Herring, focusing on the telecommunications sector.
 In late 1994, he launched DesiParty.com, an events site for Indian immigrants.
-That same year, he co-founded the South Asian Journalists Association (SAJA).
-In 1995 he helped launch the now-defunct magazine, Masala, and its website Masala.com, a South Asian portal.
+Also in 1994, he co-founded the South Asian Journalists Association (SAJA).
+In 1995, he helped launch the now-defunct magazine, Masala, and its website Masala.com, a South Asian portal.